RuyiLian/ruyilian.github.io/_pages/about.md

 I am an Assistant Professor in the [Department of Electrical Engineering and Computer Science (EECS)](https://www.sdstate.edu/mccomish-electrical-engineering-computer-science) at [South Dakota State University](https://www.sdstate.edu).
 In 2025, I received my Ph.D. in Computer Science from [Stony Brook University](https://www.stonybrook.edu), advised by [Dr. Haibin Ling](https://www3.cs.stonybrook.edu/~hling).
 In 2019, I obtained B.Sc. degree at [School of Mathematical Sciences](http://math.ustc.edu.cn), [University of Science and Technology of China](http://www.ustc.edu.cn), majoring in applied mathematics.

-**I am actively seeking passionate and self-motivated Ph.D. students to join my research group at South Dakota State University, working on 3D computer vision tasks and interdisciplinary topics.
-If you are interested, please contact me at  Ruyi.Lian@sdstate.edu with your CV and transcripts.
-Due to a high volume of inquiries, please allow several days for a response.**

 My lab: [3D Perception and Scientific Imaging Laboratory](https://www.sdstate.edu/mccomish-electrical-engineering-computer-science/3d-perception-scientific-imaging-laboratory)

 My primary research interests are in the fields of computer vision, computer graphics, robotics, computational biology, and AI for science.